pulumi/docs/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 meta_image: "todo.png"
 ---

-Last month, we announced [.NET support for Pulumi](), including support for AWS, Azure, GCP and many other clouds.
-One of the biggest questions we heard was about Kubernetes - can I also use Pulumi to manage my Kubernetes infrastructure in C# and F#, like I can already in TypeScript and Python today?
-With last week's release of [`Pulumi.Kubernetes`]() on Nuget, you can now also deploy Kubernetes infrastructure from .NET.
+Last month, we announced [.NET support for Pulumi](), including support for AWS, Azure, GCP, and many other clouds.
+One of the biggest questions we heard was about Kubernetes --- "can I use Pulumi to manage Kubernetes infrastructure in C# and F#, as I can already in TypeScript and Python today?"
+With last week's release of [`Pulumi.Kubernetes`]() on NuGet, you can now also deploy Kubernetes infrastructure from .NET.

-Using .NET to build our Kubernetes infrastruture offers several benefits:
+Using .NET to build our Kubernetes infrastructure offers several benefits:
 * Strong Typing:  Unlike YAML, C# and F# offer a rich type system with quick feedback on potential errors.
-* Rich IDE Support:  Use the rich features of IDEs like Visual Studio and Visual Studio Code to develop you Kubernetes infrastructure - completion lists, refactorings, intellisense and more.
+* Rich IDE Support:  Use the rich features of IDEs like Visual Studio, Visual Studio Code, and Rider to develop your Kubernetes infrastructure---completion lists, refactorings, IntelliSense, and more.
-* Familiar Languages and APIs:  Apply all the features of C#, F# and VB.NET to your Kubernetes infrastructure - loops, variables, and the entire ecosystem of .NET Core libraries from `System` to everything in Nuget.
+* Familiar Languages and APIs:  Apply all the features of C#, F#, and VB.NET to your Kubernetes infrastructure---loops, variables, and the entire ecosystem of .NET Core libraries from `System` to everything in NuGet.
 * Components and Classes:  Instead of copy/pasting pages of YAML between projects, .NET code can abstract common functionality into classes and libraries for code re-use and clean infrastructure design.

-Together, these provide an entirely more familiar experience for working with Kubernetes than using YAML or Helm (a mix of YAML and Go templates) for .NET developers.
+Together, these benefits provide an entirely more familiar experience for working with Kubernetes than using YAML or Helm (a mix of YAML and Go templates) for .NET developers.

 # Tour of Kubernetes with .NET